Family Food on the Table

 Baby food sweet potatoes puree

-For the sweet potato, I usually roast 2-3 at a time since they take a bit longer.
+For the homemade baby food sweet potatoes puree, I usually roast 2-3 at a time since they take a bit longer.
 Scrub the potatoes well, poke them with a fork a couple of times and place on a foil-lined baking sheet.
 (The sweetness comes from the caramelized sugars in the potato, which can spill out during baking, so make your life easy and use the foil.
 You can ball it up and throw it away and no clean up necessary.)

 Bake the sweet potatoes at 400 for at least an hour, until tender – they should give easily when you squeeze them (use an oven mitt so you don’t burn your hands!).
 Once they are cool enough to handle, open the skins up, scoop out the sweet potato and blend it with a splash or two of water — or breastmilk or formula — using an immersion blender.
 Or for older babies who can handle some texture, just mash the baby food sweet potato really well with a fork.